don/ITP-BluetoothLE/microbit/espruino/README.md

 Espruino provides some [micro:bit specific documentation](https://www.espruino.com/MicroBit).

-Note that [Make Code](https://makecode.microbit.org/) allows allows the micro:bit to be programmed using JavaScipt.
-The [Bluetooth API](https://makecode.microbit.org/reference/bluetooth) work well for the pre-programmed services, but they do not have functions to create your own Bluetooth services.
+Note that [MakeCode](https://makecode.microbit.org/) allows allows the micro:bit to be programmed using JavaScipt.
+The [MakeCode APIs](https://makecode.microbit.org/reference/bluetooth) work well for the pre-programmed services, but they do not have functions to create custom Bluetooth services.